callahantiff/SemRepRDF/README.md

   ```

   * Semantic MEDLINE Database
-    * If using SemRepRDF-UMLS you will need to obtain a free [UMLS license](https://www.nlm.nih.gov/research/umls/)
+    * If using SemRepRDF-UMLS, you will need to obtain a free [UMLS license](https://www.nlm.nih.gov/research/umls/)
     * Download and configure the latest SemMedDB MySQL data dump [SemMedDB](https://skr3.nlm.nih.gov/SemMedDB/dbinfo.html)

   * Although not a requirement, the program has been written to run in parallel on a super computer.